forrestthewoods/MallocMicrobench/blog.md

 ## Hardware Setup
 All tests were run on a Windows 10 desktop with i7-8700k and 32Gb of RAM.
 My computer was not doing any obvious work.
 However I did not close every background application to produce the fastest possible result.
 My computer was in a state typical for playing games.

+I have not tested macOS or Linux.
+The replay code will require a few changes to work on other platforms.

 ## Quake 2
 I actually tried Quake 2 before Doom 3.
 Unfortunately it's too efficient and has virtually no calls to `malloc` once a level has loaded!